-Apparently the “Forget the dog, beware of owner” sign, the surveillance cameras and the various alarm systems we purchased for our most prized possessions have forced thieves into a new direction.
-The fastest growing crime in America is identity theft.
-Many criminals have discovered that it’s less risky and in many cases more profitable to steal your personal information than it is to commit strong-arm robbery, burglary or hijack you for your car.
+Apparently the “Forget the dog, beware of owner” sign, the surveillance cameras and the various alarm systems we purchased for our most prized possessions has forced thieves in a new direction.
+The fastest growing crime in America is Identity Theft.
+Many criminals has discovered that it’s less risky and in many cases more profitable to steal your personal information than it is to commit strong-arm robbery, burglary, or hijack you for your car.
 Capital One is not the only character wondering, “What’s in your wallet”?

 As we continue to move closer and closer to a cash-less society—opting for credit cards and debit cards instead, protecting yourself from being a victim of identity theft should be a top priority.